 October is Domestic Violence Awareness Month.

-And this month marks the three year anniversary of the last time my now exhusband put his hands on me.
+And this month marks the five year anniversary of the last time my now exhusband put his hands on me.

 I’ve struggled majorly with whether I would share my experiences here but I know that reading the stories of other survivors helped me shed more of the shame so I want that for other women in abusive relationships reading this today.